dora-team/fourkeys/dashboard/README.md

 ENV GF_AUTH_ANONYMOUS_ORG_ROLE "Admin"
 ```

+Then update `grafana.ini` with the auth configuration of your choice.

+### Provisioning
 The datasource and dashboard are configured in `datasource.yaml` and `dashboards.yaml`.
 Learn more about provisioning [here](https://grafana.com/docs/grafana/latest/administration/provisioning/).

 ## How to update the dashboard